ulric-collaco/HonestBite/README.md

 ## What is This App?

-HonestBite is an AI-powered nutrition transparency platform built for Indian consumers to make informed food choices.
+HonestBite is an **AI-powered nutrition transparency platform** built for Indian consumers to make informed food choices.
 It debunks misleading food marketing by scanning product barcodes and labels using OCR technology, cross-referencing against FSSAI standards and nutritional databases.

+### 🤖 **NEW: AI-Enhanced Features**
+- **Intelligent Nutrition Agent** powered by GPT-4 with Indian dietary knowledge
+- **Enhanced OCR** with multi-language support (Hindi, Tamil, Bengali, etc.)
+- **Conversational interface** for personalized nutrition advice
+- **Smart product research** for unknown items using ingredient analysis
+- **Cultural context** with comparisons to traditional Indian foods

 The app generates simple 1-10 truth scores, detects greenwashing buzzwords using NLP, and provides personalized health alerts based on user allergies and chronic conditions like diabetes or hypertension.
 It integrates with healthcare through doctor dashboards where physicians can monitor patient nutrition patterns, receive automated alerts for risky consumption, and export PDF reports.
 Focusing on India's food landscape with local FSSAI product data, this platform connects consumers, products, and healthcare providers in a unified nutrition ecosystem.

 ---